- Reliable grip

 This basketball shoe from Nike is perfectly suitable for the following:

-- versatile ballers who want a cushioning system that offers a bit of everything
+- players who prefer versatile shoes that offer a bit of everything

-- players who look for premium shoes that are sold for much less
+- players who look for premium shoes with a more affordable price tag

 - hoopers who sometimes take their games on outdoor courts